HarryAllen1/igcse-physics-final/pages/index.md

 Mostly in the near-infrared wavelength, there are some outliers, namely the ones with a redshift of ~22.8 (although there is a smaller group with a redshift of ~9 at lower magnitudes).
 This likely represents a galaxy cluster, since gravity would hold the galaxies together, making them move at the same speed, but their magnitudes could still vary.

 In the infrared wavelength, as the magnitude passes ~21, there are a greater number of galaxies that don't seem to follow a linear relationship (this is much more visible in the [50k graph](./graph-50k.md)).
-Again, this can likely be attributed to an accuracy error as most galaxies still
+Again, this can likely be attributed to an accuracy error as most galaxies still follow a linear relationship.

 ## Conclusion

+Overall, this data shows that a galaxies speed/redshift can be determined by looking at the magnitude of its infrared light emissions.
+It also demonstrates that this relationship becomes less accurate as wavelength increases.